 3. Keanae Lookout

-Keanae Lookout offers you an “out of this world” scene with its incredible lava rock formations.
-This rugged beautiful coastline is not for swimming but a perfect spot to take magnificent photos.
+Keanae Lookout offers an “out of this world” scene with incredible lava rock formations.
+This rugged, beautiful coastline is not for swimming but is a perfect spot to take magnificent photos and one of the things that makes Maui beautiful.

-If you plan to walk on the rocks, make sure you wear proper shoes as they are slippery and sharp.
+If you plan to walk on the rocks, wear proper shoes, as they are slippery and sharp.

 There is a tiny parking spot, but most visitors will park on the road.
 There is a public restroom nearby, and you can stop at Aunty Sandy’s for the famous banana bread.